 The Solar District Cup has multiple divisions.
-Each division has a set of teams competing against each other.
+Each division has a set of teams that compete against each other.

 Each team is tasked to design a solution for a use case of an existing mixed-use district or campus interested in increased distributed energy development.
 For most divisions, the competition organizers provide each team with the details of their division's district use case.
-New for the class of

-2022-2023, there is a division in which student teams identify their own defined district use case of electricity load and site data.
+Continuing in the Class of 2023-2024, there is a division in which student teams identify their own defined district use case of electricity load and site data.

-A district use case is a defined geographic area served by one or more electrical distribution feeders, with a collection of spaces potentially available for PV installation, including but not limited to building rooftops, façades, open land, parking, agricultural dual use, bodies of water, and other facilities.
-The use case for each district typically includes the following data sets, at a minimum:
+A district use case is a defined geographic area served by one or more electrical distribution feeders, with a collection of spaces potentially available for PV installation, including but not limited to building rooftops, façades, open land, parking, agricultural dual use, bodies of water, and other facilities or spaces.
+The use case for each district typically includes the following data sets:

-- Sustainability goals of the district use case - A map designating the boundaries of the campus or district in which student teams are confined to designing their systems - Twelve consecutive months of interval load (energy consumption) data (in intervals ranging from 15 minutes to hourly) for several buildings that are within the district and connected to the feeder - Electric utility rate schedule - Base-case information for distribution system impact analysis - A development master plan, land ownership status, local zoning codes, and permitting requirements for land use - Battery storage challenge (included at the Final Deliverable Package phase) - A PV system hosting capacity heat map for the distribution system serving the campus or district (included at the Final Deliverable Package phase).
+- Sustainability goals of the district - A map designating the boundaries of the campus or district in which student teams are confined to designing their systems - Twelve consecutive months of interval load (energy consumption) data (in intervals ranging • from 15 minutes to one hour) for several buildings that are within the district and connected to the electricity distribution feeder system - Electric utility rate schedule • - Base-case information for distribution system impact analysis • - A development master plan, land ownership status, local zoning codes, and permitting • requirements for land use - Battery storage challenge (included at the final deliverable package phase for teams • competing for the full academic year) - A PV system hosting capacity heat map for the distribution system serving the campus or • district.

-The assigned district use cases might have select data simulated or otherwise changed by the organizers for the competition.
+The assigned district use cases might have selected data simulated or otherwise changed by the organizers for the competition.
 Information provided to teams is intended to be used only by the team members.
 Any data provided by the competition organizers is not for redistribution to the public or for use outside of the competition.

-What to Submit
+What To Submit

-Teams participating for a full academic year are expected to submit two deliverables: a Progress Deliverable Package and a Final Deliverable Package.
-Teams that submit the progress deliverable receive feedback from the organizer staff.
-Student teams participating for the spring semester (or winter/spring quarters) compete within their own division and submit only the Final Deliverable Package.
-These packages are summarized in Table 1 and Table 2 and are described in greater detail in the appendices.
+Teams participating for a full academic year are expected to submit two deliverables: a progress deliverable package and a final deliverable package.
+Teams that submit the progress deliverable package receive feedback from the organizer staff.
+Student teams participating in the spring semester (or winter/spring quarters) compete within their own division and submit only the final deliverable package.
+These packages are summarized in Tables 1, 2, and 3 and are described in greater detail in the appendices.
 Competition deliverables are submitted via the online HeroX competition platform.

-Deliverable packages are considered to be on time if they are received by the respective due date and time as indicated on HeroX.
+Deliverable packages are considered to be on time if they are received by the respective due dates and times, as indicated on HeroX.
 Late submissions may be considered on a case-by-case basis and are marked as such when distributed to the reviewers or judges.